This talk was given on April 18, 2021.

 This is the attention that we will bring to our Yoga Nidra practice today.
 My training has been in the yogic tradition and as I have gradually been exposed to other traditions, some of those meditations have been very helpful in my personal practice.
 Each brings its own insights.

 Yoga Nidra can be a more open and easier doorway into meditation practices for some people.
 It is particularly relaxing lying down and I recommend that.
-That is the way it is taught.
+That is the way it is initially taught.
 Instead of focusing on the breath and bringing the mind back to the breath as we notice it wandering away, in Yoga Nidra the awareness is guided and directed to move from one part of the body to the next in the first stage.
-(This does happen in the second step of Goenka’s vipassana as well but with less guidance.)
+(This does happen in the second step of Goenka’s vipassana–and other insight practices on the body–as well but with less guidance in Goenka’s ten-day retreat.)
 The mind is not given time to dwell on any one part where it can wander off, get caught in a train or spiral of thoughts.
 The voice can be helpful in guiding the awareness back.
 There is observation of the breath, feelings, emotions, thoughts as the practice develops.
 People find this particularly helpful when they listen to it while having a CAT scan or some procedure that causes anxiety.
 They just focus on the voice.
 I have many free downloads on this website under Breathing and Meditation.

 As the mind is kept away from the thinking process and is kept on the neutral feeling and observing processes, the body calms down.
-The sympathetic nervous system is activated creating the relaxation response.
+The parasympathetic nervous system activity increases and the sympathetic system activity decreases creating the relaxation response.
 There is less anxiety.
 It is like when a pool of water that has been disturbed settles and becomes clear.
 There is a possibility to create a happier, more balanced life–making better choices.